moonchie/galaxy_cats/js/Development notes.md

-## Functions to write
+## Functions in Board.js
 function dropBlock (done)
 function dropBlockReserve  (done)
 functinon updateGrid (done)
-function reset(x,y,data): use the phaser call function
+function reset(x,y,data) (done)

+## Functions in Game.js
+createBlock: to create a block (done)
+drawBoard: draw bitmap and populate squares relevant to the size of the block (done)